 A guest post from Sticky Wickhit.
-Wickhit joined Sheffield Steel Rollergirls in October 2015 and flew through her minimum skills to join the Crucibelles within a year.
+Wickhit joined Sheffield Steel Roller Derby in October 2015.
 Below she describes how roller derby has improved her body confidence.
-Thanks for sharing, Wickhit!

 This picture is me the first time I’d ever put my skates on, and first up: nobody had told me how to wear a helmet properly, okay?
 Just getting that out of the way now.
 And with that aside, I’d probably better explain the way I’m dressed…